ckormanyos/wide-integer/README.md

 `uint24_t`, `uint48_t`, `uint64_t`, `uint96_t`, `uint128_t`, etc.
 (or signed counterparts of these) can also be created with wide-integer.

+We also emphasize here that less-common types (i.e., those less common than, say, `uint128_t`, `uint256_t`, `uint512_t`, etc.) can also be synthesized.
+Types such as `uint80_t` made from five 16-bit limbs, or `uint96_t` composed of three 32-bit limbs, or other similar types can be readily synthesized with wide-integer.

 Wide-integer also features basic realizations of several elementary and number theoretical functions such as root finding, random distribution, Miller-Rabin primality testing,